-Runtime security is the protection of workloads against active threats and malicious behavior.
-This is typically the workloads have been initialized and are running.
+Runtime security is the protection of workloads against active threats and malicious behavior once the workloads have been initialized and are running.

-In the case of a Kubernetes pods, runtime is the state that when the pod has come to a running state - this happens after image scanning of the containers, after the patching has been done, after admission controller has done the authentication and authorization.
+In the case of a Kubernetes pods, runtime is the state that when the pod has come to a running state - this happens after image scanning of the containers, after the patching has been done, after admission controller has allowed for the deployment of the pods.

 When a workload is running, it communicates through its library (java, golang, python..) to the kernel.
 These calls get converted to syscalls.
 These syscall events when filtered in the order of relevance can be categorized broadly into the following (not an existive) type of features: